 Other tests to diagnose optic neuritis might include:

-Magnetic resonance imaging (MRI) scan.
+Magnetic resonance imaging (MRI).
 An MRI scan uses a magnetic field and pulses of radio wave energy to make pictures of your body.
 During an MRI to check for optic neuritis, you might receive an injection of a contrast solution to make the optic nerve and other parts of your brain more visible on the images.

 An MRI is important to determine whether there are damaged areas (lesions) in your brain.
 Such lesions indicate a high risk of developing multiple sclerosis.
 An MRI can also rule out other causes of visual loss, such as a tumor.